-Our pro forma net tangible book value as of March 31, 2021 was \$16.8 million, or \$0.48 per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the automatic conversion of all shares of our preferred stock outstanding as of March 31, 2021 into an aggregate of 25,534,404 shares of common stock upon the closing of this offering.
-Pro forma net tangible book value per share represents our pro forma net tangible book value divided by the total number of shares outstanding as of March 31, 2021 after giving effect to the pro forma adjustment described above.
+Our proforma net tangible book value as of March 31, 2021 was \$16.8 million, or \$0.48 per share of our common stock.
+Proforma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the automatic conversion of all shares of our preferred stock outstanding as of March 31, 2021 into an aggregate of 25,534,404 shares of common stock upon the closing of this offering.
+Proforma net tangible book value per share represents our proforma net tangible book value divided by the total number of shares outstanding as of March 31, 2021 after giving effect to the proforma adjustment described above.

-After giving further effect to receipt of the net proceeds from our issuance and the sale of 10,000,000 shares of common stock in this offering at an assumed initial public offering price of \$23.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$232.9 million, or approximately \$5.17 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$4.69 to existing stockholders and immediate dilution in pro forma as adjusted net tangible book value per share of \$18.33 to new investors purchasing common stock in this offering.
-Dilution per share to new investors purchasing common stock in this offering is determined by subtracting the pro forma as adjusted net tangible book value per share paid by new investors.
+After giving further effect to receipt of the net proceeds from our issuance and the sale of 10,000,000 shares of common stock in this offering at an initial public offering price of \$24.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$237.6 million, or approximately \$5.27 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$4.79 to existing stockholders and immediate dilution in pro forma as adjusted net tangible book value per share of \$18.73 to new investors purchasing common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering is determined by subtracting the pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$23.50 Historical net tangible book value per share as of March 31, 2021 \$(10.72) Increase (decrease) per share attributable to the pro forma adjustments described above 11.20 Pro forma net tangible book value (deficit) per share as of March 31, 2021 0.48 Increase per share attributable to this offering 4.69 Pro forma as adjusted net tangible book value per share after this offering \$ 5.17 \$18.33 Dilution per share to new investors in this offering \$18.33
+Initial public offering price per share \$24.00 Historical net tangible book value per share as of March 31, 2021 \$(10.72 ) Increase (decrease) per share attributable to the pro forma adjustments described above 11.20 Pro forma net tangible book value (deficit) per share as of March 31, 2021 0.48 Increase per share attributable to this offering \$ 4.79 Pro forma as adjusted net tangible book value per share after this offering \$ 5.27 Dilution per share to new investors in this offering \$18.73